fardinjafrul/website/README.md

       }
     }
     ```
 1. With the animation sequenece defined, we can now tell our desk photo to animate itself with our new `slideIn` animation sequence.
-Open `Portfolio.jsx` and locate the `img` tag.
+Open `Random.jsx` and locate the `img` tag.
 You will see it utilizes inline CSS to set it's styling.
 Within it's style definition add the following:
     ```css
     animation: "1s ease-out 0s 1 slideIn";
     ```